How to open a business account in Australia

 Account setup process

-The account setup process can give you a good idea about how the account provider handles internal banking processes.
-If the account setup process requires piles of paperwork, long processing times and visiting the branch in person, you may want to reconsider.
+The account setup process can give you a good idea about how the account provider handles internal processes.
+If the account setup process requires piles of paperwork, long processing times and visiting the branch in person, you may want to reconsider whether you have that much time to manage the whole thing.

 You are already busy running your business; you shouldn’t have to spend a lot of time trying to set up an account for your business.